mil2tech/regression_project/README.md

 ## Project Description

 ### The cost of living and inflation is on the rise.
-There is more a demand to purchase a home.
+The price of rent is also increasing and there is higher demand to purchase a home more than ever.
+Buyers want to find the home that works best for them.
+Location and home features can impact the value of the home.
+We will analayze data of homes that were purchased in the year 2017 from Zillow.
+The data will be helpful to  determine factors that impact the value of a home.

 ## Initial Questions